 5. Negging is always passed off as ‘just a joke’

 When negging is disguised as a joke, it allows the neg to downplay the impact of their comments and create a sense of ambiguity.
 By framing the negging as humor, they may avoid immediate confrontation or criticism, making it more challenging for you to assert your boundaries.

 They discount and discredit how their behavior is making you feel to such an extent that you end up feeling sorry about having reacted at all.
 For standing up for yourself.
 Even though deep down you know you were right to hold your own, they act so hurt and defensive that you end up apologizing to them.

 7. A neg plays the victim card

-When nothing else works and the neg feels that you are on to them, they’ll find means and ways to turn the whole situation on its head and assume the position of a victim.
+Playing the victim card in the context of negging involves the neg portraying themselves as the victim, often in response to you standing up for yourself or expressing discomfort.
+When negging doesn’t work and the neg feels that you are onto them, they’ll find means and ways to turn the whole situation on its head and assume the position of a victim.
 A neg can be a covert narcissist.

 Related Reading: Exclusive Dating: It Isn’t Surely About A Committed Relationship

 We’ve talked about negging in relationships, and how it differs from teasing.
 However, dealing with negging when you’re already emotionally invested in a person can be a lot harder than pulling away if you spot the red flags in the early stages of dating.